COUNSELING STAFF

 Ashley Whitaker, NCC

-CERTIFIED COUNSELOR
+certified COUNSELOR

 MA in Clinical Mental Health – Messiah University | BA in Psychology – Carlow University